 Scammers want two things – your money and your personal information.
 As we all have personal information, we are all targeted and we are all at risk of being caught by a scam.

 Sometimes, it’s not about preventing ourselves from being convinced by scammers; sometimes it’s about reducing the amount of information scammers have access to.

 It is vital that our information is protected as best we can.
 UnitingCare’s Seniors Enquiry Line has provided an extensive list on different ways you can protect yourself.

 - Choose your passwords carefully, update them regularly, do not use old passwords and do not share them.
 It is encouraged that you have different passwords for different online accounts such as banking, social media, email etc. This is to ensure that if one online account is compromised, the Scammer will not be able to access other accounts.
+Other tips are:

 - Delete all emails from your email account where personal information is disclosed (such as bills, transaction summaries or account set up).
 This protection ensures that if a scammer does access your email account, they will be unsuccessful in stealing further personal details.

 - Do not open any suspicious text messages, pop-up windows or click on hyperlinks (example of a hyperlink is: https://seniorsenquiryline.com.au/) or attachments in emails

 - If a Caller states they are from a specific business or Government department (such as your bank) – hang up, Google the number of the business and call them directly.
 If your bank was attempting to contact you, they should have notes on file as to the purpose of the call

 - When downloading apps, ensure that the app has been verified by the App store